imrushi/imrushi.github.io/content/posts/go-basics-and-a-dash-of-clean-code.md

 ## Comments

 In Go, developers write text annotations within the source code as comments.
-These annotations are not executed by the programme but serve as notes, explanations, or documentation.
+These annotations are not executed by the program but serve as notes, explanations, or documentation.
 Comments are essential for providing context, making code more understandable, and documenting code for future reference.

-Go provides C-style `/**/` block comments and C++-style `//` line comments.
+Go provides C-style `/* */` block comments and C++-style `//` line comments.

-1. Single-line comments: Single-line comments start with two slashes `//` and continue until the end of the line.
+1. **Single-line comments**: Single-line comments start with two slashes `//` and continue until the end of the line.
 They are used for adding brief explanations or clarifications to a specific line of code.

 <!-- prettier-ignore-start -->
 {{< code language="go" title="Single-line comment" expand="Show" collapse="Hide" isCollapsed="false" >}}